• Skip to primary navigation

 Blue ribbon divider used for visual effect

-• It will store well for six months or more, depending on what you add.
+It is much more economical than commercial blends.
+And it will store well for six months or more, depending on what you add.

 image of ingredients for 7:2:1 seasoning

 This mixture uses coarse salt like kosher or sea salt.
-The recipe uses Diamond Crystal Kosher salt, which, due to the granular shape, has less salt per teaspoon.
+The recipe uses Diamond Crystal Kosher salt, which, due to its granular shape, has fewer salt molecules per teaspoon.

 If you use Morton salt or another coarse salt like sea salt, use 4 tablespoons - not 7 which is for Diamond Crystal.